Death and Homicide

 “This course has been approved for 35 hours of certification/recertification training credits by the IAI Crime Scene Certification Board.”

-This course provides advanced training in death and violent crime investigations for criminal investigators.
-The course addresses the recognition, documentation, and investigation of death scenes involving homicide, suicide, accidental, natural, and undetermined manners of death.
+This course provides advanced training in death and violent crime investigations for criminal investigators and first responders.
+Students will develop the skills necessary to recognize, document, and investigate death scenes involving homicide, suicide, accidental, natural, and undetermined manners of death.

-The course is delivered through lectures, case studies, visual evidence review, and guided class participation to support investigative decision-making and effective case management.
-Additional topics include death notification procedures and the preparation and presentation of courtroom testimony as they relate to death investigations.
+The course is delivered through a combination of lectures, case studies, visual evidence review, and guided class discussions to enhance investigative decision-making and effective case management.
+Additional topics include death notification procedures and preparation for courtroom testimony as it relates to death investigations.

 Course Goals

-1. Provide advanced training to criminal investigators and first responders in the recognition, documentation, and investigation of death and violent crime scenes
+• Provide advanced training in the recognition, documentation, and investigation of death and violent crime scenes

-2. Enhance investigator competency in crime scene assessment and evidence handling related to death investigations.
+• Enhance competency in crime scene assessment and evidence handling

-5. Prepare students to address additional investigative responsibilities, including death notifications and courtroom testimony, as part of the death investigation process.
+• Prepare students for additional responsibilities, including death notifications and courtroom testimony

 Learning Objectives

-1. Recognize and differentiate death scenes involving homicide, suicide, accidental, natural, and undetermined manners of death.
+• Recognize and differentiate between homicide, suicide, accidental, natural, and undetermined death scenes

-4. Identify and describe injuries and wounds relevant to death and violent crime investigations.
+• Identify and evaluate injuries and wounds relevant to investigations

-5. Explain the investigative value of autopsies and their role in determining cause and manner of death.
+• Explain the role and value of autopsies in determining cause and manner of death

-6. Identify, collect, and preserve physical evidence associated with death investigations in accordance with forensic principles.
+• Identify, collect, and preserve physical and digital evidence in accordance with forensic standards

-8. Describe the role of DNA evidence in death investigations and its contribution to forensic analysis.
+• Understand the role of DNA and firearms-related evidence in death investigations

-15. Demonstrate knowledge of courtroom testimony preparation and presentation related to death investigations.
+• Demonstrate knowledge of courtroom testimony preparation and presentation

 Similar courses